-We were poor.
-Not dirt po’, not sharecropper po’, but we didn’t have much money.
-My father had been gone a long time, my now-single mother, and her mother, and my older brother were now my only family since we had moved 800 miles from the place of my birth to a little patch of caliche in west Texas.
+Not dirt poor, not sharecropper poor, but we didn’t have much money.
+My father had been gone a long time, my now-single mother, and her mother, and my older brother were now my only family.
+We had moved 800 miles from the place of my birth to a tiny adobe house on a patch of caliche in west Texas.
+At the time I didn’t fully realize how little we had.
+No one around us had much either.

-Yea.
-We were poor, though I didn’t fully realize it until many years later after we had worked our way out of it.
-But because of the money situation something happened near a Hallowe’en in the mid 1950’s that shaped the way I live my life.
-That year we were able to get two, yes 2, pumpkins to carve up as jack o’lanterns.
+It was coming on to Hallowe’en some time in the mid 1950’s.
+That year we were able to get two – yes TWO – pumpkins to carve up as jack o’lanterns.
 But there wasn’t money for two candles.
 My mom somehow managed to buy us one large candle that she was going to cut in half.
 That way we would both get to have a candle, albeit a bit on the short side.

-Naturally, my older brother played the blame game.
-I was humiliated.
+My older brother played the blame game.
+And you know which half I got!

 To be honest, I don’t know what happened after that with the candle.
 I’m sure my mother made everything work somehow; she tended to do that.
 But I do know that I learned that day, for the first time maybe, that it’s not a good idea to “be smart” or to “take chances” or to “act on a hunch”.

-I eventually did find ways to break the pattern as I grew older.
+I did find ways to break the pattern as I grew older.
 I started ballet on my own initiative and even danced professionally.
-I pursued spiritual paths through meditation and religion.
+I pursued spiritual paths through meditation.
 I embarked on a sales career with no salary or draw and became the top salesman in a national organization.
-I even became “Coach Michael”… IN PUBLIC.
-LOL
+I even became “Coach Michael”… IN PUBLIC. 😀

 But all the time, without realizing it, I was still “dialing it back”.
 Even today, I still catch myself playing at a 2 level when I have a 10 inside me.

-It has given me a 6th sense.
-All around me I see people “dialing it back”.
+I see “dialing it back” people.
 People who could be loving, playing, creating at a 10 level but who keep tapping the brakes or turning it down.